AbhijeetNandvikar/summon-meme/readme.md

 2. **--visit:** to open the meme post on reddit.
 3. **--json:** to print the result to console.

-**I am using meme API made by https://github.com/D3vd/Meme_Api.
-Check out this page to learn more about it**
+**This is made using following API https://meme-api.com/gimme.
+Check out this page to learn more about it https://github.com/D3vd/Meme_Api**